Welcome to the Australian Council of TESOL Associations website.

 We seek to advocate for and enhance the profile of the TESOL

-profession in Australia though a wide range of activities in local,
+profession in Australia through a wide range of activities in

-If you are currently a member of your state or territory
+currently a member of your state or territory TESOL professional

-included.
-If you are not a member of an Australian state or
+you are not a member of an Australian state or territory TESOL

 Membership of ACTA is through your